Fast Sparse Matrix Permutation for Mesh-Based Direct Solvers: Introduction

 In current practice, permutation is treated as a standalone preprocessing step and applied as a black box before symbolic analysis.
 This separation leads to loss of nested-dissection hierarchical information, which can be reused in permutation and symbolic analysis.
 For example, NVIDIA cuDSS requires this structure in the form of an \emph{elimination tree} for its symbolic analysis.
 This separation creates a gap between high-quality orderings that also provide reusable hierarchy information for symbolic analysis, and faster orderings that focus on permutation alone.
 The latter not only tend to increase fill-in, but also force solvers to recompute symbolic structures that could otherwise be reused from a nested-dissection hierarchy.

 In this paper, we introduce a sparse matrix permutation algorithm tailored to mesh-derived linear systems.
 Our method produces nested-dissection-style orderings that exploit mesh structure while remaining efficient to compute.
-Crucially, it preserves the reusable separator hierarchy needed for symbolic analysis, while achieving a better quality---runtime trade-off through faster separator computation and efficient integration of minimum-degree techniques such as AMD\@.
-Compared to state-of-the-art permutation tools, our algorithm achieves up to 10.27$\times$ speedup (4.58$\times$ geometric mean) in ordering time and delivers up to 6.62$\times$ end-to-end speedup (3.51$\times$ geometric mean) when solving linear systems.\behrooz{TODO: FIX THE METIS RUNTIME}
+Crucially, it preserves the reusable separator hierarchy needed for symbolic analysis, while achieving a better quality--runtime trade-off through faster separator computation and efficient integration of minimum-degree techniques such as AMD.
+Compared to state-of-the-art permutation tools, our algorithm achieves up to 10.27$\times$ speedup (4.58$\times$ geometric mean) in ordering time and delivers up to 6.62$\times$ end-to-end speedup (3.51$\times$ geometric mean) when solving linear systems.

 Our key insight is that nested-dissection permutation is often dominated by the effort spent enforcing strict balance and minimizing separator size, as done by general-purpose partitioners such as METIS~\cite{Karypis:2013:MSG} and PT-Scotch~\cite{Chevalier:2008:PAT}.
 For mesh-derived systems, relaxing these constraints dramatically reduces permutation time; although this produces lower-quality separators, the reduced preprocessing overhead outweighs the increased fill-in in practice.
 This motivates a multi-stage permutation strategy that decouples ordering speed from ordering quality while retaining reusable symbolic structure.
-In particular, our method constructs the \emph{elimination tree} alongside the permutation, enabling direct reuse for symbolic scheduling and jointly accelerating both permutation and symbolic analysis (see \S\ref{sec:background}).
+In particular, our method constructs the \emph{elimination tree} alongside the permutation, enabling direct reuse for symbolic scheduling and jointly accelerating both permutation and symbolic analysis.
+Our code is available at \href{https://github.com/BehroozZare/fast-permute}{https://github.com/BehroozZare/fast-permute}.